conservation and defense of ANCESTRAL KNOWLEDGE

 support in infrastructure for temples and houses of thought

 We also built a Maloka, a ceremonial place, also called “house of thought”, together with the Queta family, Taita David, and grandmother Tntn.
-The Maloka, located in Dureno Ecuador, ten minutes on boat from the houses of the A’i community, can host up to 25 persons for deep ayahuasca retreats and it serves as a house for the Queta family.
+The Maloka, located in Dureno Ecuador, ten minutes on boat from the houses of the A’i community, can host up to 25 persons and is now serving as a community-based spiritual center for the Ai-Cofan village.